Course Schedules

 This training course will utilize a variety of proven adult learning techniques to ensure maximum understanding, comprehension and retention of the information presented.
 Case study exercises are used to facilitate practical application and reinforcement of theoretical concepts.
 Topic driven tutorial sessions are supported by risk simulations that allow delegates to explore their comprehension.
 Group discussions review the exam questions and quizzes and uncover the approach and prepare for the risk management certification.

-Day One: The Construction Industry and Its Risk Spectrum
+The Construction Industry and Its Risk Spectrum

 • Course Opening and Pre-Course Assessment